muneebdev7/metabolt/docs/output.md

 ### fastp

-[fastp](https://github.com/OpenGene/fastp) is a all-in-one fastq preprocessor for read/adapter trimming and quality control.
-It is used in this pipeline for trimming adapter sequences and discard low-quality reads.
+[fastp](https://github.com/OpenGene/fastp) is an all-in-one fastq preprocessor for read/adapter trimming and quality control.
+It is used in this pipeline for trimming adapter sequences and discarding low-quality reads.
 Its output is in the results folder and part of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>